 The Role of Community in eLearning Success

 As Associate Director of Programs (Medical) at Free Wheelchair Mission—a nonprofit that has designed and manufactured cost-efficient, durable wheelchairs for 94 countries globally, Nicole VanderZouwen’s role includes developing the organization’s training curriculum and helping to support FWM’s partner organizations.
 In 2016, FWM reached out to Humentum as it embarked on a new e-learning path.
-In today’s blog, Nicole catches up with Sarah Squires, Humentum’s Communications and Content Manager, to discuss the collaboration and the importance of a learning and development community you can connect with and learn from.
+In today’s blog, Nicole catches up with Sarah Squires, Humentum’s Communications and Content Manager, to discuss the collaboration and the importance of an e-learning and development community you can connect with and learn from.

 Free Wheelchair Mission’s learning approach